PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: getAttributionInfo()

-    The function that will return visitor attribution array (Referer and Campaign data).
+    The function that will return visitor attribution array (Referrer and Campaign data).

 .. function:: getAttributionCampaignName()